Epistle to the Colossians: Doctrinal sections

 The doctrinal part of the letter is found in the first two chapters.
 The main theme is developed in chapter 2, with a warning against being drawn away from him in whom dwelt all the fullness of the deity, and who was the head of all spiritual powers. offers firstly a "general warning" against accepting a purely human philosophy, and then a "more specific warning against false teachers".

 In these doctrinal sections, the letter proclaims that Christ is supreme over all that has been created.
 All things were created through him and for him, and the universe is sustained by him.
 God had chosen for his complete being to dwell in Christ.
 The "cosmic powers" revered by the false teachers had been "discarded" and "led captive" at Christ's death.
 Christ is the master of all angelic forces and the head of the church.
 Christ is the only mediator between God and humanity, the unique agent of cosmic reconciliation.
 It is the Father in Colossians who is said to have delivered us from the domain of darkness and transferred us to the kingdom of His beloved Son.
 The Son is the agent of reconciliation and salvation not merely of the church, but in some sense redeems the rest of creation as well ("all things, whether things on earth or things in heaven").

 Conduct

 The practical part of the Epistle, in chapters 3 and 4, addresses various duties which flow naturally from the doctrinal section.
 The community members are exhorted to "set their minds" on the things that are above, not on earthly things, to mortify every evil principle of their nature, and to put on "a new self".
 Many special duties of the Christian life are also insisted upon as the fitting evidence of the Christian character.

 Colossians 3:22–24 instructs slaves to obey their masters and serve them sincerely, because they will receive an "inheritance" from God.
 Colossians 4:1 instructs masters (slave owners) to "provide your slaves with what is right and fair", because God is in turn their master.

 The letter ends with a customary prayer, instruction, and greetings.

-The prison epistles

-Colossians is often categorized as one of the "prison epistles", along with Ephesians, Philippians, and Philemon.
-Colossians has some close parallels with the letter to Philemon: names of some of the same people (e.g., Timothy, Aristarchus, Archippus, Mark, Epaphras, Luke, Onesimus, and Demas) appear in both epistles, and both are claimed to be written by Paul.